 Tuition fee deposit – refunds

-You can start to prepare your Tier 4 supporting documents in advance, so that you are ready to apply as soon as Visa Application Centres open again.
-We have published specific guidance for students in this situation, which will be updated when we receive further updates from UK Visas and Immigration.
+Students can start to prepare your Student visa supporting documents in advance, so that they are ready to apply for student immigration permission once they have received a CAS.
+We have published specific guidance to take into account the impact of Covid-19 on the immigration process, which will be updated once we receive further updates from UK Visas and Immigration.

 For up-to-date advice on services in each country, please visit the relevant website: